In any works with Rival Dojos

 , they can

-fight if they absolutely need to — especially if they find themselves in a real battle to the death where dirty blows are flying all around and the ante is constantly going up.
+fight if they absolutely need to — especially if they end up in a real battle to the death, where dirty blows are flying all around and the ante is constantly going up.
 When their sensei (or Old Master

 ) gets into the act, that's

 have to be a competing dojo to qualify the school for this trope.
 Nor does it have to be "heroic" in any sense of The Hero